 What is wrong with us?!

-In a recent Twitter thread, user @iowahawkblog asked his followers which trivial hill they were willing to die on and @AskRubenHow2Bet responded with this truth bomb about the game that is notorious for breaking up families, Monopoly:
+Last year on Twitter, user @iowahawkblog asked his followers which trivial hill they were willing to die on and @AskRubenHow2Bet responded with this truth bomb about the game that is notorious for breaking up families, Monopoly:

 WE HAVE WASTED SO MUCH TIME!